 Hey there!
-I'm Adrienne Gannon from Gulfport, MS. I majored in Communications at MSU, so I called McComas Hall my second home during undergrad.
+I'm Adrienne Gannon from Gulfport, MS. I majored in Communication at MSU, so I called McComas Hall my second home during undergrad.
 MSU has great facilities and world-class professors, so your time spent in the classroom learning from professionals truly prepares you to take on your new career after graduation.
 Start your new journey today and apply to MSU or reach out to me with any of your questions about admissions!

 Receiving my diploma - The hard work really does pay off.